 Investing in a NEW exotic skin is a bit like purchasing a new sports car.
 It loses a ton of value as soon as it comes out of the box (or, drives off the lot, as the case may be).
-Crocodile, python, ostrich, lizard and other exotic skins are usually quite fragile, easy to damage, and require a higher level of maintenance than more traditional leathers.
-It’s exactly because of their coveted qualities that they’re most likely to lose value quickly.
+Crocodile, python, ostrich, lizard, and other exotic skins are usually quite fragile, easy to damage, and require a higher level of maintenance than more traditional leathers.
+It’s exactly because of their fragility that they’re most likely to lose value quickly.

 Of course, as with any rule, there are exceptions.
-An obvious anomaly: The Hermes Himilaya Birkin.
-Chanel’s exotic skins, which have become increasingly rare following their discontinuation last year, also fall on the exceptions list.
+An obvious anomaly: The Hermes Himalaya Birkin.
+Chanel’s exotic skins, which have become increasingly rare following their discontinuation in 2019, also fall on the exceptions list.

 While all of this can equate to a loss for those who buy new, buying pre-owned exotic skins is a surprisingly affordable way to own exotic skin accessories made from the most luxurious and rare materials in the world (Think crocodile, ostrich, pony hair, and much more, at prices significantly below their original retail price).